 Nobody's perfect.
 We are all going to have our wins and losses, especially when it comes to investing.
-But some of the mistakes you might make when trading stocks are actually pretty common, and by no means reserved exclusively for you alone — the majority of investors make many of the following mistakes.
+But some of the mistakes you might make when trading stocks are actually pretty common, and by no means reserved exclusively for you alone.
+In fact, the majority of investors make many of the following mistakes.

 The good news is that most of these mistakes can be avoided simply through awareness.
-We will take a look at the most common mistakes here, and identify ways in which may be able to stop the bleeding (or even turn them to your advantage).
+We will take a look at the 10 most common mistakes and identify ways in which you may be able to stop the habits—or even turn them to your advantage.

-Buying Shares in a Business Which You Do Not Understand
+Buying Shares in a Business You Do Not Understand

-Too often investors gravitate towards the latest "hot" or fancy–sounding industry.
-The may know very little, or even nothing, about technology, or biotech, or the specific business the underlying company is engaged within, yet they think it will be the next profitable investment.
+Too often, investors gravitate towards the latest "hot" industry.
+They may know very little, or even nothing, about technology or biotech, or the specific business the underlying company is engaged within, yet they think it will be the next profitable investment.

-When you invest in a company that is "above your pay grade," you may not understand the subtleties and the complexity of the business in question.
-This is not to say that you need to be a gold miner to invest in gold mining companies, or a medical doctor to invest in healthcare, but that certainly wouldn't hurt!
+When you invest outside your realm of understanding, you may not know the subtleties and the complexity of the business in question.
+This is not to say that you need to be a gold miner to invest in gold mining companies, or a medical doctor to invest in health care, but that certainly wouldn't hurt.

 Expecting Too Much From the Stock